dojonorth/maze-search-algorithms/README.md

 ## Competition
 Run your algorithm against both competition mazes.
 Add up the efficiency of your algorithm on both mazes.
 Lowest score wins.
 Highest score loses - GO!

+p.s. no hardcoding path directions - we will be checking :) - good luck!